 What first mortgage lenders are eligible to participate in the NeighborhoodLIFT program?

 Homebuyer education is an eight-hour class that teaches about the home buying process.
 Homebuyer education must be provided by a HUD-Approved Housing Counseling Agency that has adopted the National Industry Standards for Homeownership Education and Counseling.
-More information and a list of approved providers will be available soon.
+A list of providers is available here.

 I have a homebuyer education certificate from an agency that is not HUD Approved.
 Will that be accepted?

 No. Only homebuyer education certificates from HUD-Approved Housing Counseling Agencies that have adopted the National Industry Standards are eligible for NeighborhoodLIFT funds.

 Can I own another home and still qualify for the NeighborhoodLIFT program?